 One-liner: lowest bandwidth, decent range, lowest power use, good security, expanding worldwide

-Sigfox was one of the pioneers who realized the potential of ultra narrow bandwidth (UNB) for IoT communication.
+Sigfox was one of the pioneers who realized the potential of ultra-narrow bandwidth (UNB) for IoT communication.
 The company is nurturing an ambitious plan to become a global IoT operator.
-One of the peculiarities of Sigfox business model is that they own all the infrastructure in their network, which has already spread out into 30 countries in Europe, USA, Latin America, Middle East, South East Asia, Australia and New Zealand.
+One of the peculiarities of the Sigfox business model is that they own all the infrastructure in their network, which has already spread out into 30 countries in Europe, USA, Latin America, Middle East, South East Asia, Australia, and New Zealand.
 Another 30 countries are planned for roll-out by 2018.